 - 28.1 At Sir William Borlase's Grammar School, we are aware that mental health problems can be an indicator that a child has suffered or may be at risk of suffering abuse, neglect, or exploitation. - 28.2 Staff recognise that traumatic adverse childhood experiences can have lasting impact throughout a child's life and this can impact on mental health, behaviour and education. - 28.3 Staff will report any mental health concern that is linked to a safeguarding concern to the DSL. - 28.4 Where there are concerns for a child's mental health Sir William Borlase's Grammar School will seek advice from a trained professional, who would be able to make a diagnosis of a mental health problem.
-Mental health and behaviour in schools (publishing.service.gov.uk) - 28.5 The School has four members of staff who completed the Mental Health Lead Training.
-The Head of PSHE did this in 2020 and the DSL, RS Lead (Mental Health Lead) and School Counsellor completed this in 2022. - 28.6 The Mental Health Lead is Kim Nicholas; Karen Harper the DSL is part of the Mental Health Leadership Team and sits on SLT to ensure Mental Health and Wellbeing are considered in decision-making.

-29 Looked After Children
+Mental health and behaviour in schools (publishing.service.gov.uk)

-- 29.1.
-Sir William Borlase's Grammar School has a Designated Teacher (DT) Rachel Cork supported by the DSL, who is responsible for promoting the education achievement and well-being for LAC and previously LAC children.
-Please see our Looked After Children Policy. - 29.2.
-The DT works closely with the DSL to ensure that any safeguarding concerns are responded to quickly and effectively and are shared with the appropriate agencies.
+29. Looked After Children

-29.3.
-The Virtual School, who is responsible for overseeing the progress of this group of children, work in partnership with the DT and other agencies, supporting them to promote better outcomes for these children.
+- 29.1 Sir William Borlase's Grammar School has a named Designated Teacher (DT), who is responsible for promoting the education achievement and well-being for LAC and previously LAC children. - 29.2 The DT works closely with the DSL to ensure that any safeguarding concerns are responded to quickly and effectively and are shared with the appropriate agencies. - 29.3 The Virtual School, who is responsible for overseeing the progress of this group of children, work in partnership with the DT and other agencies, supporting them to promote better outcomes for these children.